 “Geniuses are like thunderstorms.
 They go against the wind, terrify people, cleanse the air.”

 “The ‘established’ has invented various lightning rods to counteract or divert geniuses: if they are successful—so much the worse of the established, for if they are successful once, twice, thrice—the next thunderstorm will be all the more dreadful.”

 “Great men are meteors that burn so that the earth may be lighted.”— Napoleon Bonaparte (c.1820) (Ѻ)

 |Three hiatus effect geniuses: Newton (2-yrs), Goethe (1-yr), and Rankine (6-yrs), each of whom entered a period of "forced" convalescence prior to their rise to genius-stature fame.|

-See main: Hiatus effectA significant number of geniuses seem to have the commonality of what seems to be seeds or inceptions of novel and or revolutionary theory developed or conceived in preliminary outline during times of hiatus—gaps or breaks in the interruption of space, time or continuity, or in some cases spells of convalescence.
-We might well refer to this as the hiatus effect, convalescence effect.
+See main: Genius hiatus effectA significant number of geniuses seem to have the commonality of what seems to be seeds or inceptions of novel and/or revolutionary theory developed or conceived in preliminary outline during times of hiatus—gaps or breaks in the interruption of space, time or continuity, or in some cases spells of convalescence.
+We might well refer to this as the "hiatus effect" or convalescence effect.